elysiumphase/consis/README.md

 obj; // { foo: { bar: 'baz' } }
 ```

-These helpers are mostly based on my own work and experimentation of the language.
+These helpers are mostly based on creator's own work and experimentation of the language.
 Only *image* helper is based on [is-png](https://github.com/sindresorhus/is-png) and *uuid* helper on [uuid-validate](https://github.com/mixer/uuid-validate).

-Because I'm using these helpers in a lot of my projects doesn't mean you'll find it useful.
-Even if **this library has no dependency** I personally recommend to copy/paste some of the code you need in your project with its tests so you will lighten your dependency graph.
-Then regularly check code base and testing updates.

 # Installation